ibm-cloudintegration/CP4I-PoT-Public/APIC-labs-v12/AsyncAPI/Readme.md

 ## 5a.
 Capture Event Gateway Certificates<a name="generate-egw-cert"></a>

-**Note:** Make sure you are logged into the OpenShift Cluster.
-If not, logon before running the script below. <br>
+**Note:** Ensure you are logged into the OpenShift cluster in the Terminal before proceeding - you can do so by accessing OpenShift console, then, copy the login command (top right corner > hover over ‘student(n)’ > copy login command) to your clipboard and use it to log into your terminal. <br>

 Run the generate_egw_cert.sh script.